postgrespro/pg_probackup/Documentation.md

     pg_probackup init -B backup_dir [--help]

-Initializes the backup_dir backup catalog that will store backup copies, WAL archive, and meta information for the backed up database clusters.
-If the specified backup_dir already exists, it must be empty.
+Initializes the backup catalog in **backup_dir** that will store backup copies, WAL archive and meta information for the backed up database clusters.
+If the specified **backup_dir** already exists, it must be empty.
 Otherwise, pg_probackup displays a corresponding error message.
+For details, see the secion [Initializing the Backup Catalog](#initializing-the-backup-catalog).

 ##### add-instance